YoussefSell/SMS.Net/README.md

 ### 3- SmsService

-the SMS service is what you will be interacting with to send your messages, to create an instance of the service use can use the factory `SmsServiceFactory`
+the SMS service is what you will be interacting with to send your messages, to create an instance of the service you can use the factory `SmsServiceFactory`

 ```csharp
 var smsService = SmsServiceFactory.Instance